Phenothiazine: Former uses

 Phenothiazine was formerly used as an insecticide and as a drug to treat infections with parasitic worms (anthelminthic) in livestock and people, but its use for those purposes has been superseded by other chemicals.

 Phenothiazine was introduced by DuPont as an insecticide in 1935.
 About 3,500,000 pounds were sold in the US in 1944.
 However, because it was degraded by sunlight and air, it was difficult to determine how much to use in the field, and its use waned in the 1940s with the arrival of new pesticides like DDT that were more durable.
 As of July 2015 it is not registered for pesticide use in the US, Europe, or Australia.

+As an anthelminthic

 It was introduced as anthelminthic in livestock in 1940 and is considered, with thiabendazole, to be the first modern anthelminthic.
 The first instances of resistance were noted in 1961.
 Among anthelmintics, Blizzard et al. 1990 found only paraherquamide to have similar activity to phenothiazine.
 It is possible that they share the same mode of action.
 Uses for this purpose in the US are still described but it has "virtually disappeared from the market."

 In the 1940s it also was introduced as antihelminthic for humans; since it was often given to children, the drug was often sold in chocolate, leading to the popular name, "worm chocolate."
 Phenothiazine was superseded by other drugs in the 1950s.